-- 2.48.
-"Seat type" means a category of adult seats which do not differ in such essential respects as the shape, dimensions and materials of the seat structure, the types and dimensions of the seat-lock adjustment and locking systems, and the type and dimensions of the adult safety-belt anchorage on the seat, of the seat anchorage, and of the affected parts of the vehicle structure. - 2.49.
-"Adjustment system" means the complete device by which the vehicle seat or its parts can be adjusted to suit the physique of the seat's adult occupant; this device may, in particular, permit longitudinal displacement, and/or vertical displacement, and/or angular displacement. - 2.50.
-"Vehicle seat anchorage" means the system, including the affected parts of the vehicle structure, by which the adult seat as a whole is secured to the vehicle structure. - 2.51.
-"Displacement system" means a device enabling the adult seat or one of its parts to be displaced angularly or longitudinally, without a fixed intermediate position, to facilitate the entry and exit of passengers and the loading and unloading of objects. - 2.52.
-"Locking system" means a device ensuring that the adult seat and its parts are maintained in the position of use.
+- 2.46.
+"Seat type" means a category of adult seats which do not differ in such essential respects as the shape, dimensions and materials of the seat structure, the types and dimensions of the seat-lock adjustment and locking systems, and the type and dimensions of the adult safety-belt anchorage on the seat, of the seat anchorage, and of the affected parts of the vehicle structure. - 2.47.
+"Adjustment system" means the complete device by which the vehicle seat or its parts can be adjusted to suit the physique of the seat's adult occupant; this device may, in particular, permit longitudinal displacement, and/or vertical displacement, and/or angular displacement. - 2.48.
+"Vehicle seat anchorage" means the system, including the affected parts of the vehicle structure, by which the adult seat as a whole is secured to the vehicle structure. - 2.49.
+"Displacement system" means a device enabling the adult seat or one of its parts to be displaced angularly or longitudinally, without a fixed intermediate position, to facilitate the entry and exit of passengers and the loading and unloading of objects. - 2.50.
+"Locking system" means a device ensuring that the adult seat and its parts are maintained in the position of use. - 2.51.
+"Seat bight" means the area close to the intersection of the surfaces of the vehicle seat cushion and the seat-back. - 2.52.
+"ISOFIX position" means a location which allows for the installation of either: - (a) Universal ISOFIX Child Restraint System as defined in Regulation No. 44; or

-- 2.53.
-"Seat bight" means the area close to the intersection of the surfaces of the vehicle seat cushion and the seat-back. - 2.54.
-"ISOFIX position" means a location which allows for the installation of: - (a) either an universal ISOFIX Child Restraint System as defined in Regulation No. 44; - (b) or a specific vehicle or a "built in" ISOFIX Child Restraint System as defined in Regulation No. 44. - 2.55.
-"Type approval test", means a test to determine the extent to which a Child Restraint System type submitted for approval is capable of satisfying the requirements. - 2.56.
-"Production qualification test (qualification of production test)", means a test to determine whether the manufacturer is able to produce a Child Restraint System in conformity with the Child Restraint Systems submitted for type approval. - 2.57.
-"Routine testing" (or conformity of production testing), means the testing of a number of restraint systems selected from a single batch to verify the extent to which they satisfy the requirements. - 2.58.
+- (b) A "specific vehicle ISOFIX" Child Restraint System as defined in Regulation No. 44 or a "specific vehicle ISOFIX" as defined in this Regulation; or - (c) An i-Size Child Restraint System suitable for use in specific ISOFIX seating positions as defined by the vehicle manufacturer according to Regulation 16. - 2.53.
+"Type approval test", means a test to determine the extent to which a Child Restraint System type submitted for approval is capable of satisfying the requirements. - 2.54.
+"Production qualification test (qualification of production test)", means a test to determine whether the manufacturer is able to produce a Child Restraint System in conformity with the Child Restraint Systems submitted for type approval. - 2.55.
+"Routine testing" (or conformity of production testing), means the testing of a number of restraint systems selected from a single batch to verify the extent to which they satisfy the requirements. - 2.56.
 "Shoulder strap positioner" means a device intended to maintain, during normal transit conditions, the appropriate shoulder strap position on the child's torso by connecting the shoulder straps to one another.

-3. Application for Approval
+3. Application for approval